News21 August 2017BrusselsAgriculture and Rural Development

 Bioeconomy knowledge centre will enable more evidence-based policies

-The European Commission's agriculture and rural development department will benefit from knowledge and information sharing on the bioeconomy with the new Bioeconomy Knowledge Centre, launched on 20 July 2017.
+The European Commission's agriculture and rural development department will benefit from knowledge and information sharing on the bioeconomy with the new Knowledge Centre for Bioeconomy, launched on 20 July 2017.

 Set up by and for the European Commission, the central knowledge hub will facilitate evidence-based policies for agriculture and rural development in the sector by providing comprehensive knowledge on the bioeconomy, including data, information and expertise.